ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-duration-text-hld.md

 ```

 This API would result in a column whose value would only show up to the 'days' unit (i.e. it would show days, hours, minutes, and seconds).
-We would show up to two fractional digits as needed.
-Formatting to change slightly from what SLE offers now using "hr" instead of "h", and "sec" instead of "s".
+We will show up to three fractional digits as needed.
+Formatting will change slightly from what SLE offers now using "hr" instead of "h", and "sec" instead of "s".

 Examples: